usmanafridi/sales-dashboard-plotly-dash/README.md

 <br />

 ###### If you want to build a highly customizable dashbords in Plotly Dash, you can contact me at usman.afridi.ds@gmail.com.
-You can also contanct me on Social Media Handles.
+You can also contact me on Social Media Handles.

 ### Here is the dashboard I created in this repo.